Mid-Atlantic Health IT Summit Agenda

 Providers’ demand for effective patient engagement solutions continues to grow, as does the number of health information technology solutions to meet those needs.
 Join our panelists as they discuss how they are deploying technology to increase patient engagement and improve outcomes.

-Adam Cherrington , Research Director, Clinical Research, KLAS Enterprises
+Adam Cherrington , Research Director, Clinical Research, KLAS Research

 Morris Panner , CEO, Ambra Health

-Tara Matthews , Deputy Chief Information Officer, Einstein Healthcare Network
+Tara Matthews , Chief Information Officer and Chief Information Security Officer, Einstein Healthcare

 Mark Hagland , Editor-in-Chief, Healthcare Innovation